Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 ### Concurrency

-**Concurrency** refers to the ability to decompose a program, algorithm, or problem into components or units that can be executed out-of-order, or in partial order, without affecting the final outcome.
+**Concurrency** refers to the ability to __*decompose*__ a program, algorithm, or problem into smaller components or units that can be executed out-of-order, or in partial order, without affecting the final outcome.

 Concurrency is the act of dividing up work.